nhsengland/datascience/docs/about.md

 **Our vision is**:

-> For NHS England to lead on embracing data science in the NHS for the betterment of all our patients and all our staff​.
+> Embed ambitious yet accessible data science in health and care to help people live healthier longer lives​

 <br/>